-Analyzing Data - Passive and Predictive Surveys
+Analyzing Data - Passive Surveys and Predictive Models

-When TamoGraph has collected the necessary data in the course of one or several passive site surveys, or when you have created a virtual environment model in the course of a predictive survey, the application is ready to display a number of Wi-Fi data visualizations that will help you determine important characteristics of your WLAN, such as signal coverage, and detect potential performance problems.
-The information given in this chapter is applicable to passive and predictive surveys; data analysis for active surveys is described in the Analyzing Data - Active Surveys chapter.
+When TamoGraph has collected the necessary data in the course of one or several passive site surveys, or when you have created a virtual environment model in the course of predictive modeling, the application is ready to display a number of Wi-Fi data visualizations that will help you determine important characteristics of your WLAN, such as signal coverage, and detect potential performance problems.
+The information given in this chapter is applicable to passive surveys and predictive models; data analysis for active surveys is described in the Analyzing Data - Active Surveys chapter.
 You may also want to review Understanding Survey Types: Passive, Active, and Predictive.